amberwoodrow/javascript-conditionals/README.md

 Check this out at [CodePen](http://codepen.io/amberwoodrow/pen/zGjymX).

 A quick note: My comments for my work are in the code.
-I did not add any of the comments for this project in Code Pen.
+I did not add any of the comments for this project in CodePen.